AriFordsham/GHCWiki/desugared-dictionaries.md

 ### Additional proposals

-- Integrate the *reflection* and parts of the *constraints* library into the core class libraries, and this:
+- Integrate the *reflection* and parts of the *constraints* library into the core class libraries, and this: (code from [ here](https://www.fpcomplete.com/user/thoughtpolice/using-reflection))

 ```wiki
 newtype Lift (p :: * -> Constraint) (a :: *) (s :: *) = Lift { lower :: a }